-US and UK retailers are competing for a sliver of the $38.4B profits Singles Day made this year.
-So we rounded up how the event fared and key takeaways for 2020.
+US and UK retailers are competing for a sliver of the $56B profits Singles Day made this year.
+So we rounded up how the event fared and some key takeaways for next year.

 Want to measure the promotions your competitors took on Singles Day?
 Reach out for a demo to see EDITED’s discounting tools in action.

 Sales started earlier.
 Not to be outdone by Amazon’s 48 hour Prime Days, Alibaba spread Singles Day promotions across four days, adding the 1st-3rd as a warm-up to the main event on the 11th, causing November to be rebranded as “Cyber Month.”

 Discount depths were higher than advertised.
 Retailers that responded to the Alibaba event stuck to the traditional theme of promotions in multiples of 11 in communications, while 30% off was a popular offer.
 EDITED data reveals the average advertised discount of products on the 11th was 43% in the US and 38% in the UK.

 Dresses and shirting was targeted.
 As mirrored in communications, product-specific promotions were activated to churn through hard-to-sell styles.
 Shirts, dresses, jeans and trousers were exposed to discounts of 60% off or higher – all categories impacted by work from home culture.

 Self-indulgence was encouraged.
 With 2020 going down in modern history as one of the most chaotic years to date, retailers used the sale as an opportunity for customers to treat themselves as a reward for their struggles.

 With Alibaba expanding Singles Day to include November 1st-3rd, retailers were inspired to kick-start sales with early offers of their own.
 Across the three initial days, discounted products at UK retailers were advertised at an average of 37%, while the US cranked it up to 42%.